admahood/ggsem/README.md

-# gglavaan
+# ggsem

-An R package to make nice-looking plots for path models created by lavaan.
-Currently works for path models created by {lavaan} and {piecewiseSEM}.
+An R package to make nice-looking plots for structural equation models.
+It currently works for path models created by {lavaan} and {piecewiseSEM}.